Malaysian tropical rainforest

 West Coast (KL, Penang, Langkawi)

-Southwest Monsoon (May to September).
-Rains are frequent but often brief, breaking out in the late afternoon.
+South-West Monsoon (May to September).
+Rain is frequent but often brief, breaking out in the late afternoon.

 See Penang